superical/ethers-decode-error/README.md

 const errorDecoder = ErrorDecoder.create()
 ```

+> [!IMPORTANT]
-The `create` method optionally accepts an array of ABI or contract interface objects as its first argument.
+> The `create` method optionally accepts an array of ABI or contract interface objects as its first argument.
 Although the ABI is not required for regular reverts, it's recommended to supply the ABI or contract interfaces if you're expecting custom errors.
 See the examples in [Custom Error ABI and Interfaces](#custom-error-abi-and-interfaces) section for more details.

 After creating the instance, you can reuse the `decode` method throughout your code to handle any errors thrown when interacting with smart contracts: